ctcl-bregis/ctclsite-python/config/blog/content/blogpost_2.md

 For me, personally, 2023 was quite a challenging period of time.
-Some of these challenges faced were related to addiction, relationships, computers and finance.
+Some of these challenges faced were related to relationships, computers and finance.

 I plan to significantly improve my life throughout 2024 from learning from the events in my life during 2023.